-Tomato brown rugose fruit virus (ToBRFV) was first identified on tomatoes in Israel in 2014 and Jordan in 2015.
-Outbreaks have recently occurred in Germany and Italy on tomatoes, and in Mexico on tomato and chilli peppers.
+ToBRFV was first identified on tomatoes in Israel in 2014 and Jordan in 2015.
+Outbreaks have occurred in Europe (UK, Netherlands, France, Spain, Germany, Italy, Greece), Turkey, China, and in Mexico on tomato and chilli peppers.

 How can I protect my industry?